 - Implementation of programmes, events and activities that encourage people to cycle and raise safety awareness

 - Development of local, cycle commissionable tourism products

 The Strategy going forward

-The Strategy will be a guide for local government, agencies, the community, cycling organisations, the tourism industry and business to develop and invest in cycling opportunities in a consistent, collaborative and sustainable way.
+The Strategy will provide a framework for local government, agencies, the community, cycling organisations and the tourism industry to identify and invest in cycling opportunities in a consistent, collaborative and sustainable way.

-The Southland Cycling Governance Group, made up of council and community representatives is currently finalising the strategy and prioritizing areas of implementation over the coming years.
+A Southland Cycling Governance Group, made up of council and community representatives, will oversee the strategy and prioritise areas of implementation over the coming years.